-Copelands Lookout is a historic and hidden viewpoint between Katoomba and Leura, offering panoramic views of the Jamison Valley and Mount Solitary.
+Copelands Lookout is a historic and quiet viewpoint between Katoomba and Leura, offering panoramic views of the Jamison Valley and Mount Solitary.

 You can reach this lookout via a short detour from the Prince Henry Cliff Walk, with an access point conveniently located on Cliff Drive nearby.